 About Our Program

-Since 2002, the OHSU Hospice and Palliative Medicine Fellowship Program has trained physicians with the knowledge and skills to lead the advancement of compassionate, interprofessional, patient and family-centered, culturally sensitive care for seriously ill individuals.
+The mission of the OHSU Hospice and Palliative Medicine Fellowship program is to develop expert hospice and palliative medicine physicians with the knowledge and skill to lead the advancement of compassionate, interprofessional, patient and family-centered, culturally competent care for seriously ill individuals.

 Our Program Aims:

 - Create a supportive and inclusive and diverse interprofessional environment where fellows’ well-being and professional development are our greatest priority.

 - Train physicians from a variety of cultural and clinical backgrounds, who will excel as clinicians and educators, to help improve both primary and subspecialty palliative care across the healthcare continuum.

 - Develop trainees with expert communication skills who can offer compassionate care for seriously ill individuals that is all culturally humble, patient- and family-centered, and interdisciplinary in nature.

 - Educate physician leaders who are well prepared to succeed in a variety of practice settings including community and academic medicine.

 - A 12-month, ACGME accredited Hospice and Palliative Medicine Fellowship.
 All graduates of our fellowship program who demonstrate competence in the six ACGME Core Competencies will be eligible to sit for board certification in hospice and palliative medicine.